nmoteki/block-Krylov-linear-solvers/README.md

 Every solver internally assures ||AX-B|| / ||B|| < 10*tol* , before returning the numerical solution X. Here, the "|| ||" meant Frobenius norm.

 ### Maximum number of iterations:
 The *itermax* sets the maximum number of iterations.
-If relative error doesn't decrease below *tol* until the maximum number of iteration, solver is aborted with an error message "*solver_name* did not converge to solution within error tolerance !".
+If relative error does not decrease below *tol* until the maximum number of iteration, solver is aborted with an error message "*solver_name* did not converge to solution within error tolerance !".

 ### Theory
   For mathematical backgrounds, please see the references sited in the comment lines of each .cpp file.